stadiamaps/stadiamaps-api-ts/README.md

-# Stadia Maps TypeScript APIs
+# Stadia Maps JavaScript SDK

 This SDK helps you access the full range of geospatial APIs from Stadia Maps using JavaScript, TypeScript, etc.
+We've written everything in TypeScript, derived from our official API spec, so you'll get all the goodies like autocomplete, type definitions, and documentation in your favorite editor.

 ## Getting started